 Donation/Trade-In program launched with HP

-HP (Hewlett Packard) works with NCF to launch a donation program in coordination with their partner Market Velocity, and thus began our recycling, trade-in and donation solutions offered to Fortune 1000 IT and consumer electronics.
+Collaboration with HP (Hewlett Packard) launches a donation program in coordination with their partner Market Velocity, and thus began our recycling, trade-in and donation solutions offered to Fortune 1000 IT and consumer electronics.
 This valuable relationship is still active for donations today.

 PC Magazine sponsors Computerlicious Design Experience

 In honor of PC Magazine’s 25th anniversary, HP commissioned ten well-known designers to spruce up one of four different laptop models which were then auctioned for charity.
-PC Magazine helped raise over $20,000 for NCF through this project.
+PC Magazine helped raise over $20,000 for our work through this project.